LabKey/labkey-api-python/README.md

 $ pip install labkey
 ```

+**Note:** For users who installed this package before it was published to PyPI (before v0.3.0) it is recommended you uninstall and reinstall the package rather than attempting to upgrade.
+This is due to a change in the package's versioning semantics.

 # Credentials
 As of v0.4.0 this API no longer supports using a ``.labkeycredentials.txt`` file, and now uses the .netrc files similar to the other labkey APIs.
 Additional .netrc [setup instructions](https://www.labkey.org/wiki/home/Documentation/page.view?name=netrc) can be found at the link.